unclehowell/datro/static/files/README.md

 * ensure you enter the date and version of your publication in the conf.py file
 * ensure you check the build.log after running the build for build errors e.g. formatting errors are common
-* ensure your build script is the latest (check the _source-files) - the files only update a maximum of twice per hour and upon request of the auto-rebuild.sh
+* ensure your build script is the latest (check the _blue-build-source) - the files only update a maximum of twice per hour and upon request of the auto-rebuild.sh
 * ensure there's no orphaned rst files e.g. the index.rst must index all the rst files in the source directory
 * ensure that you open the index.html and pdf locally and look at the output of the build before submitting to GitHub e.g. `xdg-open build/html/index.html` or `xdg-open build/latex/business-plan.pdf`
 * ensure you Git 'pull' & 'push' the latest Files Library, to make sure your local copy and working directory doesn't conflict with anothers contribution (if it does, rectify the conflic before proceeding)